 Kiosks give fast-casual restaurants the opportunity to focus more on operations and the customer experience—it’s a win all-around.

-gives restaurants maximum control over the way customers order food.
+Online to-go ordering gives restaurants maximum control over the way customers order food.
 In turn, customers have total control over their order.
 It’s easy, fast, and efficient.
 Orders aren’t incorrectly recorded by the host and the customer can give clear instructions of what is wanted.

 Like the kiosk system, once the order is placed, the BOH receives the order and can start working on it.
 Many restaurants have begun integrating online ordering systems to their websites for a few reasons—seamless ordering styles, more opportunities for up-selling, order accuracy—and most especially, because customers are asking for it.

 Online ordering gives restaurants the chance to optimize their sales funnel.
 For instance, since making it possible for consumers to order food online, TGI Fridays reported a 30% increase in sales.
 The development has encouraged the casual-dining chain to invest more in new restaurant technology.